hbz/swib18-workshop/README.md

 ### VirtualBox
 This may be the easiest way for you to create a working environment.
+VirtualBox is available for all OS' and allows to run a whole different computer in your own OS.
-The virtual disk image provides every tool mentioned under "Installation of all tools into your operating system", set up in a linux OS.
+The virtual disk image provides every tool mentioned under "Installation of all tools into your operating system", set up as a linux box.

 Note: we tested the disk image on several linux flavors like Ubuntu and Debian and also on some MacOs.
 However, we experienced troubles with Linux Mint,